Staff & Board

 SARAH MANSHEIM, GRANTS MANAGER

 Sarah Mansheim has lived in West Virginia nearly all her life, having grown up in Pocahontas County, and has lived in Greenbrier County for almost 25 years.
 Sarah has a Bachelor of Arts in creative writing from the University of New Mexico.
 She has served as a newspaper editor with two local news organizations in addition to her work at High Rocks, where she is the former marketing and development director and is now the grants manager.
+Sarah is proud to be a High Rocks parent with two participant daughters, as well as a staff member.

 BROOKE BURNS, PROGRAM SUPPORT SPECIALIST